vishvAsa/vedAH_yajuH/vAjasaneyam/mAdhyandinam/shatapatha-brAhmaNam/weber-srotaH/meta/gardner-parichayaH.md

 corrections by Matthias Ahlborn;
 TITUS version by Jost Gippert,
 Frankfurt a/M, 31.1.1997 / 28.2.1998 / 21.6.1998 / 14.10.1999 / 1.6.2000 / 7.12.2008 / 21.4.2012

+[Book 12 edited by Makoto Fushimi.
+References are made to this editor (F), Weber's edition (W), and two other editions (Kāśi and Kalyan-Bombay).
+J.G.]

 </details>